Nagamaki: Use

 Wielding is very specific; it is held with two hands in a fixed position in the same way a katana is held.
 Unlike the naginata, the hands do not change when handling the weapon and the right hand was always the closest to the blade.
-While handling nagamaki fewer sliding actions on the handle are performed than are with the naginata, where the entire length of the shaft is used.
+While handling nagamaki, fewer sliding actions on the handle are performed than the naginata, where the entire length of the shaft is used.
 The nagamaki is designed for large sweeping and slicing strokes.
-Traditionally the nagamaki was used as an infantry weapon, frequently used against cavalry.
+The nagamaki was typically used as an infantry weapon, often against cavalry.